 Sometimes it’s easy to establish the need for headlights.
 In the pouring rain, for instance, where spray from the road is seriously compromising your visibility, or in the pitch black, where you can’t see at all, then there’s no question that you should switch them on.

 Even so, there are plenty of times where it’s entirely legal to drive with your sidelights on instead of your headlights—when it’s just a bit dull, for example.
 You’re technically even allowed to drive on sidelights at night, so long as you’re in a well-lit, built up area with a speed limit of 30mph or lower.
 In these situations, you’ll have to use your judgement.
 If in doubt, opt for headlights over sidelights, as they’ll help you see much more of the road ahead, and your vehicle will be more visible to other road users.

-If you’re driving a newer vehicle, it’ll probably be equipped with Daylight Running Lights.
-These are not a substitute for headlights, so don’t let them affect your decision to turn on your dipped beam.
+If you’re driving a newer vehicle, it’ll probably be equipped with Daylight Running Lights (DRLs).
+These are lights that automatically come on whenever you start the engine.
+However, they are not a substitute for headlights, or even sidelights, because they don’t connect to your rear lights.
+Other vehicles will therefore struggle to see you—so never let them affect your decision to turn on your dipped beam.

 When should I use my full beam headlights?

 Main beams are an incredibly useful feature for night driving, but can be dangerous when used incorrectly.
 There are 2 key questions you should ask yourself before switching them on.

 ① How they will they affect others on the road?

 According to Rule 114 of the Highway Code, you:

 “must not use any lights in a way which would dazzle or cause discomfort to other road users, including pedestrians, cyclists and horse riders”.